SUNDAY, November 5

 We begin our day at the Herodium, which is East of Bethlehem, the place of Herod's burial.
 Next we will visit the city of Bethlehem and the Church of Nativity.
 In connection with these themes we begin our touring on the crest of the Mount of Olives with an overlook to the Golden Gate.
 Particular attention is given to the historical background regarding the opposition to Jesus and the events which led to his crucifixion.
 We descend the mount to the church of Dominus Flavit and to the Garden of Gethsemane.
 On the Via Dolorosa we stop at St. Anne's church, the site of the ancient pools of Bethesda.
 We conclude at the Church of the Resurrection, the possible site of Jesus' death and resurrection.

-This is a free day for you to explore the city.
-We leave for the airport after the evening meal so it is important that you pack your bags prior to dinner.
+This is a free day for you to explore the area.
+You will leave for the airport sometime during the day so it is important that your bags are packed by breakfast.

 ARRIVAL DAY TO USA